Overview

 By default, an agent exposes every assigned tool through MCP tools/list.

-For larger toolsets, you can switch the agent to search-and-run tool mode.
-In that mode, MCP clients only see the built-in search_tools and run_tool tools.
-Those two tools are enabled implicitly by the mode and do not need normal tool assignment.
+For larger toolsets, enable Load tools when needed.
+This keeps the initial tool list small.
+MCP clients see the built-in search_tools and run_tool tools first.
+Those two tools are enabled implicitly and do not need normal tool assignment.

 search_toolscan still discover themrun_toolcan still execute them